google/nvidia_libs_test/README.md

 `bazel run [bazel parameters] //:cudnn_test -- [test parameters]`

+Bazel can run tests in a sandbox (which allows reporting crashes as failures).
+To run in a sandbox, replace 'bazel run ...' with 'bazel test ...' and prefix each test parameter with '--test_arg='

+`bazel test [bazel parameters] //:cudnn_test --test_arg=[test parameter 1] ...`

 Test parameters:

 *   `--gtest_filter=<pattern>`: Only run tests that match the given pattern.